nomomo/Video-Element-Recorder-Userscript/README.md

 - **User-Friendly:** Incorporates a simple floating button to initiate and conclude recordings.
 - **Configurable Limits:** Allows users to set maximum file sizes and video lengths through easy browser prompts.
-- **Wide Range Support:** Compatible with numerous websites, including but not limited to YouTube, Twitch, and Facebook.
+- **Wide Range Support:** Compatible with numerous websites, including but not limited to Chzzk, Hakuna.live and Youtube.

 ## Installation